siakhorsand/cse15l-lab-reports/lab4/lab4.md

 ### Accomplished:

-- Changed directory to lab7, ran the tests, and demonstrated that they fail.
+- Changed directory to lab7, ran the tests in the repository, and demonstrated that they fail.

 ## Section 4

 ![Section 7 Image](7.png)